PROF. KENDALL KULTO

 Atomic Powered Planet Mover

-The Atomic Powered Planet Mover was a large device designed by Professor Kendall Kulto that was capable of projecting rays of atomic energy strong enough to pull an entire planet out of orbit.
+The Atomic Powered Planet Mover was a large device designed by Professor Kendall Kulto that was capable of projecting rays of atomic energy strong enough to pull an entire planet out of orbit (see comments).
 It essentially acted as an immensely powerful tractor beam.
-In an effort to force Earth's nations to band together against a common enemy to prevent what he thought would be the complete destruction of Earth, Prof. Kulto used the Atomic Powered Planet Mover to pull the planet Mars closer to Earth, giving Martian creatures led by the War-Lord Oog the opportunity to attack.
-In the ensuing war between Earth and Oog's creatures, Prof. Kulto was killed and the captured Captain America led Oog back to Kulto's lab, where he tricked Oog into thinking he was communicating with Earth's leaders and used the Atomic Powered Planet Mover to restore Mars to its proper location in space.
-With Oog's creatures cut off from their home planet, Captain America battled Oog one-on-one and Cap knocked the tall Oog into the Atomic Powered Planet Mover, destroying it.
+In an effort to force Earth's nations to band together against a common enemy, to prevent what he thought would be the complete destruction of Earth, Prof. Kulto used the Atomic Powered Planet Mover to pull the planet Mars closer to Earth, giving Martian creatures led by the War-Lord Oog the opportunity to attack.
+In the ensuing war between Earth and Oog's creatures, Prof. Kulto was killed, and the captured Captain America led Oog back to Kulto's lab, where he tricked Oog into thinking he was communicating with Earth's leaders, but used the Atomic Powered Planet Mover to restore Mars to its proper location in space.
+With Oog's creatures cut off from their home planet, Captain America battled Oog one-on-one, and Cap knocked the tall Oog into the Atomic Powered Planet Mover, destroying it.

 --Captain America Comics I#70d